bj-w/nf-kallistoViral/README.md

 nextflow run kallistoViral.nf -config <config_file> -params-file <params_file>
 ```

 However, it is advised to submit the nextflow job as a batch job to save resources on the login/head node.
-An example of this for use with the SLURM workload manager manager is given in `launcher_slurm.sh` which can be run using
+An example of this for use with the SLURM workload manager is given in `launcher_slurm.sh` which can be run using
 ```bash
 sbatch launcher_slurm.sh
 ```

 ---
 ## Output
 When finished successfully, the specified output folder should contain host (transcript + gene) and viral abundances for each sample.
 Information regarding the run + quantification is contained within JSON files.
 ```
 output